sanieldalib/pennlabs-ios-challenge/README.md

 - Progress Bar in WebView

 ## Going Forward
-- I would have loved to have given SiriKit a shot, but I didn't have quite enough time.
+- I would have loved to have given SiriKit a shot, but I didn't actually have a Apple Developer Account at the moment.
 I hope to possible integrate SiriKit with this or on a future project.